konnektiv/BuddyPress-Like/readme.txt

 2. Screenshot of settings available in admin settings

 == Changelog ==
+= 0.5.2 =
+- Fixes PHP notices on install and settings save

 = 0.4 =
 - Now supports liking blog posts
 - Also includes support for notifications
 - Added screenshots

 = 0.3 =
 - Improved privacy when liking in groups